nmboffi/nmboffi.github.io/index.md

 My research draws on techniques from numerical analysis, dynamical systems, probability, and optimization to design, implement, and analyze new algorithms with provable guarantees.

-**I will be applying for tenure-track faculty positions in the 2023-2024 job cycle.**
+**I will be applying for tenure-track faculty positions in the 2023-2024 academic job cycle.**

 ---
 ## teaching